daysch/groceries/README.md

 You may **comment out** individual products by typing a single `#` at the beginning of a line.
 You may comment out a block of lines by making a line with just the characters `###`.
 To end a comment, make another such line.

+## shopping_list.csv
+As mentioned above, the search results will be written to this file.

 ## Adding stores
 To add another store, create the appropriate product and shopper classes, add the store in `STORES`, and update the BrowseForMe `add_shoppers`.
 To add another Instacart store, simply add the store name to `INSTACART_STORES` and to `STORES`.